Dinamo–Rijeka derby

-Games of note are the 1993–94 Croatian Football Cup final when Dinamo won the trophy and the 2013–14 Croatian Cup, 2016–17 Croatian Football Cup, 2018–19 Croatian Football Cup finals when Rijeka won.
-Dinamo has been by far the more successful side, which is evident in several long winning streaks through the history of the derby.
+Games of note are the 1993–94 Croatian Football Cup, and 2023–24 Croatian Football Cup finals when Dinamo won the trophy and the 2013–14 Croatian Cup, 2016–17 Croatian Football Cup, and 2018–19 Croatian Football Cup finals when Rijeka won.
+Dinamo has been the more successful side, evidenced by several long winning streaks throughout the Derby's history.
 However, Rijeka remained unbeaten in 23 consecutive home league fixtures from August 1964 until May 1994.
-While player movement between the two clubs has always taken place, it intensified since the mid-1980s, when Dinamo started acquiring many of Rijeka's best players.
-This trend had abated over the past decade.
+While player movement between the two clubs has always occurred, it intensified since the mid-1980s, when Dinamo acquired many of Rijeka's best players.
+This trend has decreased over the past decade.

-Due to various formats that were used in the Croatian championship and the cup competition format (which has teams playing two-legged fixtures even in the final game) and in addition to the games played in the Supercup, there has been anywhere from two to six derbies per season.
+Due to various formats that were used in the Croatian championship and the cup competition format (which has teams playing two-legged fixtures even in the final game) and in addition to the matches played in the Supercup, there has been anywhere from two to six derbies per season.
 For example, as many as six derbies have been played between April and November 2004.
-Due to Rijeka's absence from the Yugoslav First League no derbies were played between 1947 and 1958, and between 1969 and 1974.
+Due to Rijeka's absence from the Yugoslav First League, no derbies were played between 1947 and 1958 and 1969 and 1974.

 Results

 By competition

-Last updated on 13 November 2022.
+Last updated on 16 August 2025.

 By ground

-Last updated on 13 November 2022.
+Last updated on 16 August 2025.